 A hit TV show straight from the Showtime channel in the US, Ray Donovan is a crime drama detailing the life of you guessed it… Ray Donovan – played by Liev Schreiber.
 Ray is a ‘fixer’ in Hollywood, meaning he receives large sums of money in return for his knack for making celebrities’ problems disappear.
 Think murders, affairs, drug scandals – you name it, Ray can fix it.
 Things are going along smoothly until Ray’s father Mickey (played by Jon Voight) is released from prison and starts turning Ray’s world upside down.

 Add to the mix some deep and dysfunctional family issues and you have yourself a gritty crime family drama.
 It perfectly juxtaposes the glamorous LA lifestyle with the seedy and gritty undertones not often portrayed on TV.
 Jon Voight absolutely steals the show, too, as does crooked FBI chief Ed Cochran (Hank Azaria – voice of Moe and other characters on the Simpsons).
-Stan has seasons 1-3 of Ray Donovan, with the fourth no doubt to be added shortly, while a fifth season is set for release in June.
+Stan has seasons 1-4 of Ray Donovan, with the fifth no doubt to be added shortly.

 Sherlock is a crime drama based on the Sherlock Holmes series by Sir Arthur Conan Doyle’s detective stories co-produced by the BBC and PBS in the US.
 Sherlock is a modern take on the detective series and stars Benedict Cumberbatch as Sherlock.
 It’s a TV series with a bit of a strange delivery – there are only thirteen episodes in total, with four three-part series and one special episode.
 The first ‘season’ was released in 2010, while the fourth was released in 2017.